Falling (Harry Styles song): Critical reception

 Most critics were positive with the song.
 Bryan Rolli from Consequence of Sound named it a "gorgeous piano ballad [...] a readymade mid-set tearjerker if there ever was one."
 Alexandra Pollard from The Independent called it a "moody, Moog-y lamentation."
 Writing for Slant Magazine, Anna Richmond praised its introspectiveness and noted that "the line 'What am I now?
 What if I'm someone I don't want around' is one of Fine Line's most moving moments."
 Jon Pareles of The New York Times described it as a "hymnlike, bitterly self-accusatory [song]."
 Susan Hansen of Clash praised it, saying that it "holds much appeal.
 It's a song where piano and Moog bass form a relaxed base for introspection and sincerity."
 Rolling Stone's Rob Sheffield was less favourable, calling it a "forgettable ballad," although he praised Styles for the lyrical content, claiming: "If there's a nontoxic masculinity, Harry Styles just might've found it."

-Awards and nominations
+Accolades

 Chart performance

 "Falling" debuted at number 39 on the UK Singles Chart and later peaked at number 15, making it the fourth song from Fine Line to chart in the UK top 20.
 In November 2020, it received a platinum certification from the British Phonographic Industry (BPI) for selling 600,000 units in the UK, to be followed by double platinum in 2022.
 In the US, "Falling" was certified platinum by the Recording Industry Association of America (RIAA) for sales of 1 million track-equivalent units.